Infinidat/infi.django_postgresql_migrations/README.md

 * See http://www.postgresql.org/docs/9.4/static/planner-stats.html

-The constructor expects the model name, the field name, and and optional statistics target (defaults to 1000).
+The constructor expects the model name, the field name, and an optional statistics target (defaults to 1000).
 ```python
 SetStatistics('SampleModel', 'sample_field', target=5000)
 ```